iredmail/dockerized2/README.md

 }
 ```

-Save this content as `/iredmail/docker-compose.yml`:
+Save this content as `/iredmail/docker-compose.yml` (Note: this file should be
+generated on a web UI in the future):

 ```
 version: "3"